-Please note that our Service Terms and Conditions are being updated on January 1, 2019, and that the updated terms will apply to your Avalara service upon any renewal, upgrade, or additional service purchase made after January 1.
-You can review our updated terms here and our current terms at www.avalara.com/terms.
+Please note that these updated Service Terms and Conditions will apply to your Avalara Service upon any renewal, upgrade, or additional Service purchase made on or after January 1, 2020.

 Avalara Service Terms and Conditions

-These Avalara Service Terms and Conditions located at https://www.avalara.com/terms (these “Terms”), together with any applicable Order Document(s) and applicable Supplemental Terms (collectively, the “Agreement”) constitute a binding agreement between Avalara and Customer (each, a “Party”) under which Avalara provides Customer access to Avalara’s Services and/or provides the Avalara Professional Services.
+These Avalara Service Terms and Conditions located at https://www.avalara.com/terms (these “Terms”), together with any applicable Order Document(s) and applicable Supplemental Terms (collectively, the “Agreement”), constitute a binding agreement between Avalara, Inc. (“Avalara”) and Customer (each, a “Party”) under which Avalara provides Customer access to Avalara’s Services.
 Customer accepts and agrees to be bound by these Terms by executing an Order Document that references these Terms or by using Avalara’s Services.